Catholic Church and Nazi Germany during World War II: Eastern Europe

-Margit Slachta sheltered the persecuted, protested forced labour and antisemitism and went to Rome in 1943 to encourage papal action against the Jewish persecutions.
+Margit Slachta sheltered the persecuted, protested forced labour and antisemitism and went to Rome in 1943 to encourage papal action against the persecutions.
 Angelo Rotta, Papal Nuncio from 1930, actively protested Hungary's mistreatment of the Jews, and helped persuade Pope Pius XII to lobby the Hungarian leader Admiral Horthy to stop their deportation.
 Rotta became a leader of diplomatic actions to protect Hungarian Jews.
-With the help of the Hungarian Holy Cross Association, he issued protective passports for Jews and 15,000 safe conduct passes—the nunciature sheltered some 3000 Jews in safe houses.
+With the help of the Hungarian Holy Cross Association, he issued protective passports for Jews and 15,000 safe conduct passes, and the nunciature sheltered some 3000 Jews in safe houses.
 An "International Ghetto" was established, including more than 40 safe houses marked by the Vatican and other national emblems.
 25,000 Jews found refuge in these safe houses.
 Elsewhere in the city, Catholic institutions hid several thousand more Jewish people.
 Other leading church figures involved in the 1944 rescue of Hungarian Jews included Bishops Vilmos Apor, Endre Hamvas and Áron Márton.
 Primate József Mindszenty issued public and private protests and was arrested on 27 October 1944.

-By late summer 1944 Pius XII was asked to speak directly to the Hungarian people, ideally through Vatican Radio, now that the diplomatic avenues were exhausted.
-A direct public appeal it was felt, especially in American circles, might have some effect.
-This Pius XII would not do however, arguing that a public radio appeal and condemnation of Nazi actions, would necessitate a papal criticism of Soviet behaviour as well.
-And there was apparently some skepticism still in Vatican circles about the seriousness of the situation.
-In September 1944 Amleto Cicognani, papal representative in Washington, told Aryeh Leon Kubowitzki (later Aryeh Leon Kubovy) of the World Jewish Congress that, "the situation in Hungary is much less acute, since the persons responsible for the previous persecution have been removed from power".
+By late summer 1944, Pius XII was asked to speak directly to the Hungarian people, ideally through Vatican Radio, now that the diplomatic avenues were exhausted.
+A direct public appeal was felt, especially in American circles, could have some effect.
+Pius XII would not do so, however, arguing that a public radio appeal and condemnation of Nazi actions would necessitate a papal criticism of Soviet behaviour as well.
+There was apparently still some scepticism still in Vatican circles about the severity of the situation.
+In September 1944, Amleto Cicognani, papal representative in Washington, told Aryeh Leon Kubowitzki (later Aryeh Leon Kubovy) of the World Jewish Congress that "the situation in Hungary is much less acute, since the persons responsible for the previous persecution have been removed from power".
 "Contradictory information", it was claimed, was arriving about the Hungarian situation.
-Ultimately, when called upon to condemn publicly Nazi policies against Jews Pius XII chose to exercise restraint, in the name of avoiding a greater evil.
+Ultimately, when called upon to condemn publicly Nazi policies against Jews publicly, Pius XII chose to exercise restraint in the name of avoiding a greater evil.